Performance Dashboard – 2023/24 Outturn

 • Status: Red

-• Commentary: Mole Valley’s recently released Housing Delivery Test result was 58% for the year 2022.
+• Commentary: Mole Valley’s Housing Delivery Test result was 58% for the year 2022.
 This means the Council must continue to operate the “Presumption in Favour of Sustainable Development”.
 This means that housing policies in the Local Plan must be set aside in its planning decisions and the Council must follow the housing policies in the NPPF.The Council was already required to operate the “Presumption in Favour of Sustainable Development” because:

 • The previous Housing Delivery Test was only 70% and so in the “Presumption” band